sallonoroff/sallonoroff.github.io/_posts/2009-03-03-not-the-onion.md

 tags:
   - arbitrary
   - not so tech
+  - the onion
 ---
-You&#8217;d think a news story about hospitals having to remove those alcohol-based hand-sanitizer gels because they were being drunk could only be found in [The Onion](http://www.theonion.com/).
+You'd think a news story about hospitals having to remove those alcohol-based hand-sanitizer gels because they were being drunk could only be found in [The Onion](http://www.theonion.com/).
 Alas no. The [BBC reports](http://news.bbc.co.uk/1/hi/england/7920576.stm) that life is stranger than fiction.